 My next destination was the Cobra Hood Cave at Sigiriya, another World Heritage site, located 15 kilometers from Dambulla town.
 According to legend, Ravana was afraid that Sita Devi would be found by Lord Rama’s allies and hence he kept shifting her across multiple locations like Ishtripura, Sita Pokuna, Ussangoda, Sita Kotuwa, and Ashoka Vatika.
 The Cobra Hood Cave in Sigiriya is said to be one of these places where she was held, prisoner.

-Since Sigiriya was a fortress, it had the mandatory defensive structures – walls, towers, gates, and moats which at one point of time had crocodiles.
-I guess it would have been fun to throw those pesky ninjas, spies, and dissenters to the crocs.
-Within the walls, there were several ‘Water’, ‘Boulder’ and ‘Terraced’ gardens all along the path that led towards Sigiriya rock.
+Since Sigiriya was a fortress, it had the mandatory defensive structures – walls, towers, gates, and moats which at one point in time had crocodiles.
+I guess it would have been fun to throw those pesky ninjas, spies, and dissenters to the Crocs.
+Within the walls, there were several ‘Water’, ‘Boulder’, and ‘Terraced’ gardens all along the path that led towards Sigiriya rock.

-Halfway up the hill, there was a ‘Mirror Wall’ – a plastered wall which in its prime had been polished to such a high degree that it functioned as a mirror for Kashyapa.
-The mirror had been well visited in the past and hence there was a lot of ancient graffiti on the walls.
+Halfway up the hill, there was a ‘Mirror Wall’ – a plastered wall that in its prime had been polished to such a high degree that it functioned as a mirror for Kashyapa.
+The mirror had been well-visited in the past and hence there was a lot of ancient graffiti on the walls.
 The desecration had somehow merged itself with the art and was now considered a part of it!
-I wondered if the “Raju loves Rani”, “Mera baap chor hai” and “Idhar pishaff mana hai” scribbled on our tourist sites would be considered a part of our heritage in the future as well.
+I wondered if the “Raju loves Rani”, “Mera baap chor hai” and “Idhar pish aff mana hai” scribbled on our tourist sites would be considered a part of our heritage in the future as well.

 Located around 50 kilometers from Kandy, near Ramboda on the route to Nuwara Eliya is the Sri Bhakta Hanuman Temple.
 According to legend, this is one of the locations where Lord Hanuman searched for Sita Devi.
 The ‘Sita Tear Pond’ is located nearby, which is said to be formed from Sita Devi’s tears.
 This was also the place where the two armies faced each other for the first time, Lord Rama’s army on the Ramboda hillside and Ravana’s on the other side, separated by the Ramboda Lake.